-- traverses the whole heap,

-- rebuilds the free list by adding unmarked objects to it,
+- traverses the whole heap, - rebuilds the free list by adding unmarked objects to it, ling the free list, time.

 - does coalescing at the same time.
 Since unreachable objects cannot become reachable again, the sweeping phase can be done incrementally.
 This is called lazy sweep.